North Georgia State Fair provides variety of food vendors

 On Saturday, thousands of people from Cobb and surrounding counties attended the North Georgia State Fair, presented by Superior Plumbing, and lined up to try turkey legs, pork chops on sticks, roasted ears of corn, cotton candy and other fair fare.

-The day was breezy, the heat of the summer having retreated somewhat, and families strolled between booths in the warm sunlight.
+The day was breezy, the oppressive heat of the summer having retreated somewhat, hovering in the low 80s, and families strolled between booths in the warm sunlight.

 One Cobb resident, Brad Shumpert, said he has been coming to this fair since he was an infant more than 40 years ago, and that one of his favorite things at the fair is the lemonade.